What’s on this page?

 You could justify a guide if the place is so hard to guide yourself that it would become a situation of stress for you, you don’t want to go that far.

 “It is the journey itself that is most important, not the destination”.
-Cliché I know but destinations often have expectations which can sometimes affect a bit your pleasure, but maybe you’ll find something even more eye-opening along the way.
+Cliché I know but targeted destinations often have expectations which can sometimes affect your pleasure, but maybe you’ll find something even more eye-opening along the way.

 You feel the same in your hometown when you let it go and wonder, feeling new to a place again, giving you sensation you haven’t had for a long time in a place you know well.
 It is the same when travelling, letting you discover areas you haven’t read about on guides, etc.